react-navigation/react-navigation.github.io/website/versioned_docs/version-1.x/tab-navigator.md

 Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.

+Define this callback without ever invoking `jumpToIndex` to prevent any navigation from occurring.

 ## Navigator props

 The navigator component created by `TabNavigator(...)` takes the following props: